atropos-null/LS/py110/py110_workingdoc.md

 Comprehensions offer a compact and elegant way to transform data in collections.
 They enhance conciseness and readability, but developers are advised to use them wisely" If a comprehension becomes too complex, it might be clearer to revert to a traditional loop for the sake of readability.
 The document concludes by emphasizing that "Practice is key" to mastering comprehensions.

+When working with comprehensions, especially when using nested collections:

+* Take the time to break down and understand the structure of the collection.
+* Choose an appropriate comprehension type method and be clear on its implementation and return value.
+* Understand what is being returned by the various comprehensions at each level.
+When iterating through nested collections, be particularly aware of the return value of the comprehensions.

 ### Now for the things they didn't tell us

 ```python